Texas 2026 protest deadline: May 15. Estimate your savings

 Property tax relief remained a top priority for the 89th Texas Legislature.
 Governor Abbott declared it an emergency item, and lawmakers delivered additional relief through several key bills.

-Senate Bill 4: Homestead Exemption Increased to $140,000
+Senate Bill 4: Homestead Exemption Increase to $140,000

-SB 4 increases the mandatory school district homestead exemption from $100,000 to $140,000 - a $40,000 increase.
+SB 4 increased the mandatory school district homestead exemption from $100,000 to $140,000 - a $40,000 increase.
+Voters approved the enabling constitutional amendment as Proposition 13 in November 2025, and the new exemption applies to the 2026 tax year.

 General homestead $100,000 $140,000